miccu64/WorkifyApp/README.md

 # WorkifyApp

+A modern **workout tracking application** consisting of:
+- **Frontend (Angular 20)**: A responsive web app for managing workouts, tracking progress, and visualizing exercise stats.
+- **Backend (.NET 9 Microservices)**: An event-driven system handling authentication, workouts, and exercise statistics.

+---

 # Workout Microservices Backend

 A modern, event-driven microservices backend for a workout tracking application built with **.NET 9**, using **Entity Framework Core**, **MassTransit**, **RabbitMQ**, **PostgreSQL**, **Serilog** and **Docker Compose**.